Possible Bearish Inside Day Candle Pattern Detected for Physicians Realt (NYSE:DOC) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Physicians Realt (NYSE:DOC)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Physicians Realt (NYSE:DOC) based on the price action in the company's shares.
-Today's price range of $16.16 and $16.55 is within yesterday's high and low of the day.
+Yesterday's price range of $15.87 and $16.55 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Physicians Realt may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Physicians Realty Trust is a self-managed healthcare real estate company recently organized to acquire, selectively develop, own, and manage healthcare properties that are leased to physicians, hospitals, and healthcare delivery systems.